DecentMark/decentmark/README.md

 - python manage.py runserver --settings decentsite.local_settings

 ## Marking
-- install RabbitMQ
+- install and setup RabbitMQ
+- sudo rabbitmq-server
-- celery -A marker worker -l info
+- celery -A decentmark worker -l info

 ## Testing
 - Download Selenium driver for your OS and add it to the path environment variable.